unconed/headspace/README.md

 [https://headspace.acko.net/#listen=http://localhost:44100](https://headspace.acko.net/#listen=http://localhost:44100).

+This is used by the [Visual Studio Code extension](https://github.com/unconed/vscode-headspace) to provide a live coding soundtrack.

 The player will connect to an HTTP EventStream (i.e. Server-Sent Events) at the given url (`http://localhost:44100`).
 It will expect JSON-formatted packets with parameter updates, e.g.:

 `{"activity": 0.24, "hazard": 0.31}`